French implant boss jailed after missing bail payments

-PARIS Jean-Claude Mas, the Frenchman who set off a global health scare by selling substandard breast implants, has been jailed for not paying his bail, a judicial source said on Wednesday.
+PARIS Jean-Claude Mas, the Frenchman who sparked a global health scare by selling substandard breast implants, has been jailed for not paying his bail, a judicial source said on Wednesday.

 Mas had been released from police custody on January 27 on bail of 100,000 euros and banned from leaving the country and from meeting former executives of his now defunct company Poly Implant Prothese (PIP).